EliteNation/Laws/GPASS Usage and Liability Agreement.md

   Mental Stability
-  Type of Criminal History (Violent, Instable, Suicidal) Type of Job History (Military, Artillery, Aeronautics, Explosives, Center of Disease Control)
+  Type of Criminal History (Violent, Instable, Suicidal) Type of Job History (Military, Artillery, Aeronautics, Explosives, Center of Disease Control) Stability of Country Leader/Organization Intentions

+Section B - Basis of Pricing
+ 1) All individuals will have the base amounts be free under the services listed in C2SA, unless restricted because of C1SA2 or C1SA3
+ 2) The pricing for individuals will be the same, outside of C2SA, unless otherwise stated by the service provider.